your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ### Spell Level

 Every spell has a level from 0 to 9.
 A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) _Magic Missile_ at 1st level and the earth-shaking _Wish_ at 9th.
-Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
+Cantrips — simple but powerful spells that characters can cast almost by rote — are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.